 The hostel we stayed at was on Perissa Beach (Black Sand Beach).
-It was this nice villa and Sophia and I had our own little room, terrace included.
+It was this nice villa, and Sophia and I had our own little room, terrace included.

-After a much needed nap, we went and found the most magical place on earth, Dorian’s Pub.
+After a much needed nap, we went and found the most glorious place on earth, Dorian’s Pub.
 Dorian’s pub was one of the highlights of the trip.
 Every hour of every day was happy hour.
 We had cocktails for 3 euro every night during our stay.

 After exploring the red beach, we went to see the light house at the southwest end of the island.
 It was just one of the many breathtaking sights we saw.
-You can see the whole island from the top as well as the sea off in the distance.
+You can see the whole island from the top, as well as the sea off in the distance.

 After we sat at the lighthouse for 3 hours, we decided it was time to go.
 Even though we wanted to go home, our ATV did not want us too.

 The ATV did not start.
 So Sophia and I are by this lighthouse, maybe 40 mins away from our hostel, and we have no phone, no idea what to do.
 So we start pushing this ATV down the road.
 There has to be hotel or someone who can help us, right?